qiskit-community/qopt-best-practices/README.md

 ## Table of Contents

-The contents of the `q_optimization_best_practices` package are structured around the key strategies that can be applied to best run quantum optimization algorithms on real hardware:
+The contents of the `q_opt_best_practices` package are structured around the key strategies that can be applied to best run quantum optimization algorithms on real hardware:

 1. Qubit Selection -> `qubit_selection`